wilfofford/Maze-Solving-FP-Practical/README.md

 # School-Project-Maze-Solving
 Enhanced version of a functional programming project to make a maze solver in Haskell.

+Enhanced with random maze generation for some monadic fun.

 To build : use
 ```
 ghc --make mazes -package Win32 -package mtl